Parade Route Details

 Every year, on the third Saturday of October, the biggest day of the festival begins with the largest parade in Southwest Missouri.
 This keystone event begins at 9 a.m. and ends around noon.
 The parade route begins on the Carthage Historic Square and ends at the Carthage Middle School.

-Numerous events are scheduled throughout the day to entertain young and young at heart including Willie Arthur Smith's Marching Cobras, an art & crafts festival, car show, quilt show, food vendors and live entertainment.
+Numerous events are scheduled throughout the day to entertain young and young at heart including a marching band festival, art & crafts vendors, car and tractor shows, wine tasting, quilt show, food vendors, and live entertainment.

-The rest of the festival is filled with a variety of activities including an evening 5K, beauty pageants, baby and toddler contests, dog show, gospel sing, and a lip-syncing competition.
+The rest of the festival is filled with a variety of activities including art and museum exhibits, lobster boil, bike tour, latino festival, carnival, circus, evening 5K, beauty pageants, baby and toddler contests, dog show, gospel sing, cruise-in, bake sale, costume ball, and a lip-syncing competition.
 Celebrating its 51st year in 2017, the Maple Leaf Festival offers family style fun in a home town atmosphere.

 Carthage Chamber of Commerce